deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 There are many projects under GraphQLHub.com.
 Any of the projects under this if clicked will open in an (in browser) editor called GraphiQL (an editor from facebook).

-Run time

-This is about validation of the queries, the type system, Introspection and Execution

-Clients can perform query / mutation operation using a medium like HTTP.

-GraphQL run time

-Reads and translates GraphQL documents to other data services and vice versa while handling the response.
-Also, GraphQL run time defines a graph based schema to declare teh GraphQL API service capabilties to all clients.

-**GraphQL schema**
-Every field we define in a schema has a type. (scalar or non scalar) Every field has a resolver function to read the logic.

-* Client sends a GraphQL request
-* The GraphQL server read the input from an interface
-* Find the resolver function for each fields
-* The response might be a field having another resolver function
-* If so, process that resolver as well
-* Consolidate the resposne and send to client

 **GraphQL Language syntax**